Dear Souls and Hearts Members,

 Welcome to the fifth and final weekly reflection in our series on Catholic spiritual bypassing.
 To lead off this week’s reflection, I’m sharing a testimony which is so relevant and important to our discussion on spiritual bypassing.

 Gabriel Crawford is a convert to Catholicism and a mental health counselor who regularly reads these weekly reflections.
 He has given us all a gift: the gift of his story.
 He provides us such a clear example of Catholic spiritual bypassing, its consequences, and how to recover from it in this 17-minute audio.
 In his story, Gabriel shares with us how he unknowingly used spiritual bypassing to avoid his “shadow side,” his trauma, and the dysregulation of his body — for years.
 Listen as he describes how he used spiritual practices to avoid, evade, and escape his inner psychological pain, emotional distress, his sense of isolation, his wounds, and his unresolved trauma.

 I invite you to pay particular attention to how the story ends – his final words brought tears to my eyes.
 Thank you, Gabriel, for your beautiful human formation work.
 Thank you for sharing your story with us.
-And thank you for being open to those who might want to reach out to you – as another gift, Gabriel has offered to connect with readers who might want to reach out to him at his email: [email protected].

 Moving beyond spiritual bypassing